Main Page

 Page Two

-NSDAR generally requires documentation to confirm at least one date (birth, marriage, or death) for EACH person in a generation.
+For Generation 4 and beyond, ALWAYS try to obtain death certificates if they are available.
+Beginning with Generation 4, DAR usually requires documentation to confirm at least one date and place (birth or death) for EACH person in EACH generation.

 Record dates in this format: 12 Jan 1980

-Record places as city, county, and state: Orlando, Orange, FL Use the state abbreviation (e.g., OH, FL, GA, NY, etc.).
+Record places as city, county, and state: Orlando, Orange Co, FL Use the state abbreviation (e.g., OH, FL, GA, NY, etc.), and use Co after the county name.

 If you cannot locate a specific date/place of death for an ancestor, identify the last census record in which the individual appears.
-For example, if an ancestor last appears in the 1880 census, list "after 1880" for the date of death and "liv 1880, city, county, state" for the place of death.
+For example, if an ancestor last appears in the 1880 census, list p 1880 (which means post (after) 1880) for the date of death and the city, county, and state where he/she was living in the 1880 census for the place of death.
 Include the census record with the supporting documentation.
-NOTE: Keep in mind that DAR wants at least one specific date (birth, marriage, or death) for each person in a generation.
-If you cannot identify a date/place of death for an ancestor, you will need to provide either a marriage or birth record for him/her.
+NOTE: Keep in mind that DAR wants at least one date and place documented for each person in a generation.

 When a maiden name is not known, put a capital X (e.g., Jane X).

-For the patriot’s birth and death, use the information that is listed in the patriot's profile in the DAR Online Patriot Index.
+For the patriot’s birth and death, use the information that is listed in the patriot's profile in the online DAR Ancestor Database.
 Use DAR's spelling of the patriot's name on pages 2 & 4 of the application.

 Page Three